utsavlamichhane/Installing_QIIME2_WINDOWS/README.md

-# Installing QIIME 2 on macOS Intel Chips
+# Installing QIIME 2 on windows

-Installing QIIME 2 on Intel-based Macs.

 # Installation